tunahsu/python-civitai-image-generator/README.md

 <img src="https://i.imgur.com/VTtjRvJ.png" width="70%" />

-This application leverages the power of Streamlit for the web interface and the civitai-python SDK for image generation.
+This application leverages the power of Streamlit for the web interface and the Civitai Python SDK for image generation.
 Users can generate images based on specific models, schedulers, prompts, and other parameters.

 ## Installation